 It was only in the last few years (around 2016) that we started to think about financial independence and the opportunities it offered.
 Prior to that both of us were pretty passionate about working until 65 or later because we loved our jobs and our career paths.
 We both work in higher education and have tremendous schedule flexibility and significant independence in our work, but the job still come with trade-offs that can get in the way of our goals.
 Luckily even before we started thinking about financial independence we had fairly good savings rates that provided a good foundation for us to build upon when we started this project.

-At the start of this website my goal is to be completely financially independent by the year 2020 when I will be in my mid 40s.
-Whether this leads to Early Retirement or simply shifting to work I am 100% passionate about, regardless of pay, I have not yet decided.
-My hope is that through this website I will be able to document, share, and hold myself accountable to our plan.
+Our goal is to reach Financial Independence on or before December of 2024 with a portfolio of approximately $1,600,000 not including our primary home.
+Whether this journey and project leads to Early Retirement or simply shifting to work we are 100% passionate about, regardless of pay, we have not yet decided.
+Our hope is that through this website we will be able to document, share, and hold ourselves accountable to our plan.

 We are a non-traditional family of four living in North Carolina who moved from Florida several years ago and intend to move back once we reach Financial Independence (if not sooner).
 While this blog is not intended to be political, it is important to acknowledge that we are an LGBT family and we write from that perspective which provides a specific frame and lens for our content.
 While this has no bearing on most of the financial concepts we write about, there are unique challenges and circumstances that have to be acknowledged and addressed on our path to financial independence.
 We are a two-woman household raising two children, and that plays a role in our path to financial independence, but it doesn’t make our path more or less valid than others.
 All of this is simply to say we do not shy away from writing about this topic, and at times we hope our perspective can help others both inside and outside all our different communities.